deltachat/deltachat-pages/en/help.md

   see [Provider Overview](https://providers.delta.chat)

+### How can I use Delta Chat to make calls/video chats?

+To enable video chats in the desktop client, go to the advanced settings - under "Experimental Features" you can enter a "Video Chat Instance".
+You can use different video chat platforms for this, e.g. Jitsi.
+To choose the main Jitsi instance for video chats, enter https://meet.jit.si/$ROOM in this field.

+To start a video chat with a contact, you can now click on the three dots in the top right, and click on "video chat".
+This starts a video chat with a random room name and invites your contact as well.

 ### If Delta Chat uses E-Mail, is it really an _Instant_ Messenger?

 - Sending and receiving messages takes a few seconds, typically.
 Sometimes